Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 to us was making sure

-that the customer was happy
+that the customer was happy,

-and that you got the answers right away.
+and then they got answers right away.

-Suddenly we were we were in this situation
+we were in this situation where we

-sustain the customer levels
+we couldn't sustain the customer levels

 that we wanted to.

-And we owned up to it.
+that was a reality and we owned up to it.

-And we had a they you know, part
+they you know, part of diligence

-of diligence is they review everything.
+is they review everything.

 So they were on your Google reviews